-How do we keep an open, loving heart, while also protecting our own well-being?
+How do you keep an open heart, while also protecting your own well-being?

 Somewhere along the way I had learned that it was not OK to put myself first; that it was more important to meet the expectations of others, and underneath all that… I felt that I was not worthy of putting my own needs first.
 I was so busy trying to be what I thought others wanted me to be that I actually didn’t even know what I wanted or needed – let alone have the courage to take a stand for that.
 Needless to say, that was not a joyful way to live.

-For the past five years or so I’ve been learning, albeit slowly and at times not so successfully, how to set boundaries in my life.
+For the past 5-10 years or so I’ve been learning, albeit slowly and at times not so successfully, how to set boundaries in my life.

 Sometimes I’m really tuned in and I can take a stand for myself and my needs.
 And it feels great when I’m able to do that.
 To my surprise, those around me adjust quite easily when I’m able to communicate my boundaries effectively and lovingly.
 And it usually does them a favour too; it helps us all avoid situations that are likely to cause stress and tension when strong, clear boundaries are communicated and protected.